dropkick/wordpress-config-boilerplate/README.md

 **Note:** It's simplest if you only have one of these present in a given environment.
 I have my git repositories ignore  all of these and track `wp-config.php`.

+### Don‘t forget
-Of course, you'll want to set your own unique keys and salts.
-There are also a few other things that are commented out which may or may not be useful for you you circumstances.
-I use them often enough to included in my boilerplate.
+You'll want to set your own unique keys and salts.

+There are also a few other things that are commented out which may or may not be useful for your circumstances.
+I use them often enough to be included in my boilerplate.